bpzoran/gadapt/README.md

 **population_mutation**=*"cost_diversity,parent_diversity"* - A type of mutation for the entire population.
 Based on the value of this parameter, the number of mutation chromosomes can be determined, along with how chromosomes for the mutation will be selected.
 Supported values:
 - *"cost_diversity"* - It applies to the number of mutation chromosomes. *"cost_diversity"* determines the number of mutated chromosomes adaptively, using the diversity of costs in the population.
 Lower cost diversity means a higher number of mutated chromosomes.
 The minimal value of mutated chromosomes is 0, and the maximal value is determined by the value of *number_of_mutation_chromosomes* or *percentage_of_mutation_chromosomes* parameters.
 If *population_mutation* has a value other than *"cost_diversity"*, the number of mutation chromosomes is a random value from 1 to *number_of_mutation_chromosomes* value (or to value determined by *percentage_of_mutation_chromosomes* value). *"cost_diversity"* means that the *"parent_diversity"* method is selected to select chromosomes to be mutated.
 This method only determines the number of mutated chromosomes, but not how chromosomes are selected for the mutation.
 - *"parent_diversity"* - It applies to the way how mutation chromosomes will be selected. *"parent_diversity"* selects chromosomes to be mutated using the diversity of their parents.
 The more similar parents (lower parent diversity) mean a higher probability of mutation for the child.
-Based on the calculated parent diversity, chromosomes may be selected by one of the selection methods, which is determined by the value of the *parent_diversity_mutation_chromosome_selection* parameter.
+Based on the calculated parent diversity, chromosomes may be selected by one of the selection methods, which is determined by the value of the *parent_diversity_mutation_chromosome_sampling* parameter.
 - *"random"* - It applies to the number of mutation chromosomes and to the way how mutation chromosomes will be selected. *"random"* selects chromosomes to be mutated randomly, and randomly determines the number of mutated chromosomes (with the upper bound of **number_of_mutation_chromosomes**)

 Population_mutation may have more values, separated by a comma.
 It means that more than one method can be chosen for the mutation of chromosomes in the population.
 For example, *"cost_diversity,parent_diversity"* means that number of mutation chromosomes will be determined by the cost diversity and the selection of chromosomes to be mutated will be defined by parent diversity. *"cost_diversity,random"* means that the cost diversity will determine the number of mutation chromosomes, and the selection of chromosomes to be mutated will be chosen randomly.

-**parent_diversity_mutation_chromosome_selection**=*"roulette_wheel"* - The selection algorithm for mutating chromosomes when *population_mutation* contains value *"parent_diversity"*.
+**parent_diversity_mutation_chromosome_sampling**=*"roulette_wheel"* - The selection algorithm for mutating chromosomes when *population_mutation* contains value *"parent_diversity"*.
 It only applies when *population_mutation* has value *"parent_diversity"*.
 It determines the way how chromosomes are to be selected based on the diversity of their parents.
 Supported values:
 - *"roulette_wheel"* - The Roulette Wheel selection algorithm (also known as "Weighted Random Pairing").
 The probabilities assigned to the chromosomes to be mutated are proportional to the similarity of their parents (inversely proportional to the parent diversity).
 A chromosome with the lowest parent diversity has the greatest probability of mutation, while the chromosome with the highest parent diversity has the lowest probability of mutation.
 - *"tournament"* - The Tournament selection algorithm.
 It randomly picks small subsets (groups) of chromosomes, and chromosomes with the lowest parent diversity (highest parent similarity) in subsets are chosen to be mutated. *"tournament"* can have an additional parameter separated from the *"tournament"* keyword by the comma.
 The other value represents a group size.
 For example, *"tournament,8"* means that the tournament mutation selection algorithm is chosen, and each group contains up to 8 members.
 The default group size is 4.